Loopring/protocols/README.md

-# DEX using zk-SNARKs
+# Loopring protocol using zk-SNARKs

 ## Building

-Type `make` - the first time you run it will retrieve submodules, setup cmake and build everything.

-Before building, you may need to retrieve the source code for the dependencies:
+Before building retrieve the source code for the dependencies:

     git submodule update --init --recursive

+Install all dependencies by running

+    ./install_dependencies_linux.sh

+on Linux or

+    ./install_dependencies_mac.sh

+on Mac (untested).

+Type `make` to build everything.

 The following dependencies (for Linux) are needed: